Last Updated: July 28, 2022

 Warlock’s spell list.

 - : Potentially forcing enemies to give up an attack is great.
 Sanctuary has a Bonus Action casting time, so you can attack or cast a cantrip in the same turn, then follow it with Sanctuary.
 However, since Sanctuary allows the attacker to retarget their attack, Sanctuary isn’t as effective against ranged attacks, and if you try to hurt your enemies while it’s running the spell ends early.
-So you may want to use this to protect yourself while you cast buffs or utility spells, if you have an ally who’s unable to attack for some reason, or if you already have an ongoing spell running like Hunger of Hadar.
+So you may want to use this to protect yourself while you cast buffs or utility spells, if you have an ally who’s unable to attack for some reason, or if you already have an ongoing non-damaging spell running like Hold Person.

 - : 2d4 damage every 5 feet, and it’s every time the creature “travels”, not every time the creature moves.
 So if you push or pull the creature, they take damage.
 Sounds like a job for Eldritch Blast!